 AG: What do you think is going to happen down the road?

 RK: That depends in large part on the composition of the Supreme Court.
 If Justices Antonin Scalia and Thomas leave the Court and are replaced by jurists nominated by President Obama, affirmative action as practiced today will survive.
 On the other hand, if no personnel changes occur over the next few years and then Obama is replaced by a Republican president who elevates conservative jurists who take the places of, say, Ruth Bader Ginsburg and Stephen Breyer, then affirmative action and much else will be put in grave jeopardy.

 AG: In Grutter v.
 Bollinger, Justice Sandra Day O’Connor adds a sunset clause in her opinion suggesting that in 25 years from 2003 affirmative action will probably no longer be needed.
 You suggest in the book that that wasn't controlling.
 Could you explain that and then actually talk about the conditions that have to be present for affirmative action to be obsolete?

-RK: Justice O’Connor’s remark about a 25-year horizon was a stray comment that was not a key part of the Court’s holding.
+RK: Justice O’Connor’s remark about a twenty-five-year horizon was a stray comment that was not a key part of the Court’s holding.
 Still, she posed a question that many people ask: when will racial affirmative action be obsolete?
 I’m resistant to setting forth a formula for closure.

 AG: When people ask me how long we’ll need affirmative action, I talk about statistics: when a child born today, regardless of his or her color, has the exact same life chances as everybody else controlling for class.